Project Management Assistant FSN-08 (Multiple Vacancies)(1717 Views)

 Note: No in-person appointments or telephone calls will be entertained, unless you are required to have more information about this solicitation.

 e.
 Skills and Abilities: The position requires strong analytical skills, including the ability to identify, locate, analyze, and evaluate relevant quantitative and qualitative data and to carry out technical analyses.
-This position requires project management and analytical skills, knowledge management and human resources competencies, as well as good judgment, and an ability to work with minimal supervision.
-The ability to organize and present project information effectively and objectively in written and oral form is preferred.
+The ability to organize and present project information effectively and objectively in written and oral form.
 Under limited supervision, the incumbent must be able to assist in planning, managing and evaluating the project(s) to which s/he is assigned.
 The incumbent must have strong interpersonal, communication (verbal and written) skills.
-The incumbent must have the ability to establish rapport and maintain contacts with colleagues in technical and support offices within USAID, as well as with implementing partner management and staff.
-Excellent MS Office skills (Word, Excel, Powerpoint) are required.
+The incumbent must have the ability to establish rapport and maintain contacts with colleagues in technical and support offices within USAID, as well as implementing partner management and staff.
+Excellent MS Office skills (Word, Excel, PowerPoint) are required.
 The incumbent must be able to work in a team environment and under pressure.

 a.
-Education: At least two (2) years of College/University study in social sciences, development science, or human resources is required.
+Education: completion of at least two (2) years, post-secondary Diploma/Associates Degree study at college or university in fields of public health, medicine, international affairs, economics, sociology, business administration, management studies, or development studies is required.
 (Education requirement must be met at the time of application for the subject position).

 c.
-Language: Level IV (Fluent) speaking/reading of English language and Level IV (Fluent) speaking/reading of Dari and/or Pashto is required.
+Language: Level IV (Good working Knowledge) speaking/reading of English language and Level IV (Fluent) speaking/reading of Dari and/or Pashto is required.
 (English language ability will be tested).

 d.
-Knowledge: Knowledge and understanding of the Afghan government, particularly in the humanitarian assistance sectors is required.
-Knowledge of humanitarian response sectors, particularly in the protection, humanitarian coordination, and information management.
-The incumbent keeps current with the state of the humanitarian response in Protection and Information Management/Coordination sectors in Afghanistan, in order to manage USAID’s activities in these sectors.
-The incumbent must also have the potential to acquire understanding of, (1) USAID programming project design and implementation policies, procedures, and documentation related to humanitarian assistance, as well as (2) objectives, approaches and status of the project(s) to which s/he is assigned.
+Knowledge: Knowledge and understanding of the Afghan government, particularly the Ministry of Public Health, is necessary.
+This must be complemented by knowledge of the country’s economic and cultural characteristics, and the problems, resources and development prospects/priorities for the social sector in Afghanistan.
+The incumbent keeps current with the state of development issues, concerns, and practices in Afghanistan, in order to keep office staff up to date on issues related to USAID/Afghanistan activities.
+The incumbent must also have the potential to acquire understanding of, (1) USAID programming project design and implementation policies, procedures, and documentation related to development assistance, as well as (2) objectives, approaches and status of the project(s) to which s/he is assigned.

 III.
 EVALUATION AND SELECTION FACTORS